Collinformatics/HTB-Connected/README.md

 	|_Not valid after:  2026-11-30T14:07:27

-As we can see, there is a service running on port 80, so lets add the ip to the hosts file for the resolver:
+As we can see, there is a service running on port 80, lets add the ip to the hosts file:

 	echo '10.129.245.100 connected.htb' | sudo tee -a /etc/hosts